Vikibon24/data-analytics-case-studies/sales_dax_filter_context_power_bi/README.md

 ## Files

 ```
-├── Sales_DAX_Filter_Context.pbix   # report
+- Sales_DAX_Filter_Context.pbix
-└── README.md
+- README.md
 ```

-Open the `.pbix` file in **Power BI Desktop** (free).
+Open the `.pbix` file in **Power BI Desktop**.
 The data is imported into the file, so no external source or credentials are needed.

----

-## Tools

-Power BI Desktop · DAX · star-schema data modelling